Boise, ID Auto Insurance | Cheap Car Insurance in Boise, ID

 If you’re a newlywed, then you might not have heard about bundling discounts yet.
 Some automotive insurance companies will charge you substantially lower rates if you and your spouse bundle your auto policies together.
 Of course, this means they have to be bundled with the same provider.

 If one gender is better at driving than the other, then it makes sense that they should get charged less for insurance, right?
 Well, it appears as though there is no major difference between male and female drivers, according to most insurance companies.
-The majority of providers charge males and females the same rate, if all other factors are equal.
+The majority of Boise, Idaho car insurance companies charge males and females the same rate, if all other factors are equal.

 For the average worker, the daily commute might last between 15-19 minutes.
 The vast majority of motorists drive to work in their own car, while anywhere from 5-17% carpool with their co-workers.